neilscudder/paradigm/README.md

 # paradigm v1.0.4

-A portable shell script to establish and maintain port forwarding tunnels.
-Compatible with /bin/sh (dash) in Ubuntu, tested also in Alpine linux using busybox and openssh.
+Establish and maintain remote access from a server to local services on distributed client machines.
+Paradigm is a portable shell script that creates remote port forwarding tunnels over ssh, using ports allocated by a helper script on the server.
+Requires only a POSIX-compatible shell and openssh.
+This framework provides a reliable way for a fleet of headless firewalled devices to remain accesible despite changing networks or geographic location.

+The primary use case for this framework is to forward the listening port of the music player daemon (http://musicpd.org) to a server where a client may control playback.
+This eliminates the otherwise essential configuration of the local network to provide client-server connectivity.
+The end result is a music player that can be controlled from a phone, despite either changing networks.

 Run paradigm every minute with system cron.
 The "checker" script should go in the server user's home directory.

-The future: Logs are rotated and uploaded.
-Ssh parameters have failover values when problems occur.
-THE server-side framework keeps clients organized in a simple, secure, multi-user environment.
-Full POSIX compatibility.

-Contributing: see issues marked help wanted.
-Increment patch version before each pull request from dev to master.
-Actively seeking beta testers.

 <h3>Usage:</h3>
 &nbsp;&nbsp;paradigm [CONFIGDIR]<br>